dennohyegon/kubernetes/README.md

-Three Rules in Terraform + Kuber\netes
+Three Rules in Terraform + Kubernetes